Glamour + camping = glamping!

 On Tuesdays, there's a farmer's market from 3-7pm just a couple blocks away!
 A little further and we have a Saturday market nearby too on Stanford Ave.

 Your hosts are two UCB alums and former co-opers.
 Lewis is a programmer by day, musician by night.
 Ginger takes care of their new baby, Jules.
 We enjoy playing innkeep so after we get you all settled in, we'll leave you to your own devices, but don't hesitate to ask if you need anything.

 Thanks for looking and happy travels!

-Everything inside the trailer, shared garden, loaner bikes (ask us first to get set up!).
-Patio is for cottage guests.
+Everything inside the trailer and shared garden.
+Patio is for the cottage guests.

 Interaction with guests

 Once we get you all settled in, we'll leave you to your own devices.
 This is our home and we live onsite, so we're very accessible.
 You'll probably see us puttering around the garden or enjoying chicken theater at some point.